akflds/potato-cakes/README.md

 3. Wrangling the output: `python3 stpc.py`
 4. Load the resulting file (`result.json`) file into your data visualisation platform of choice!

-[^1]: Australia is big but it's towns are small.
+[^1]: Australia is really quite big but most of the towns are pretty small.
 It shouldn't be too hard to find the right spot in the wild so I just used either type of location interchangeably.